 How we support vulnerable pupils

-The inclusion team is managed by our Head of School Judy Moore and consists of:
+The inclusion team is managed by our Head of School Mrs Foster and consists of:

-Kate is responsible for ensuring all children with special educational needs make the best possible progress.
-She does this through: liaising with staff on the best teaching methods, assessing children, ensuring children who need it have an individual education plan and where necessary instigating a request through an Education Health Care Plan for support for the child.
+Sally is responsible for ensuring all children with special educational needs make the best possible progress.
+She does this by: liaising with staff on the best teaching methods, assessing children, ensuring children who need it have an individual education plan and where necessary instigating a request through an Education Health Care Plan for support for the child.
 Sally works closely with external agencies and other professionals.

 Assistant SENCo - Mrs Jayne Webster

-Jayne works with children who have a special educational needs, she can work with them precision teaching, analysing needs, working with teachers to help set up targeted support in class and with works closely with parents.
+Jayne works with children who have a special educational need, she can work with individual or groups of children, analysing needs and supporting teachers to set up targeted support in the classroom.
+Jayne works closely with parents and families.